how821122/GetGyro/README.md

 # GetGyro
-use nodejs + html to get Gyro
+Use nodejs + html to get Gyro

 1. install nodejs